code61/short_format_notes/_sessions/c3s4/5_email_templates.md

 The important bit is `erb(:email, :layout => false)`, which tells sinatra to find `views/email.erb` and run it through erb (to replace any `<%= %>` tags).
 The `:layout => false` tells sintra to skip the normal layout file: we want to send the user the raw text, not an html page!
 The result is then used as the email's body.

-The template looks like this:
+The template will look something like this:

     Hello there!